identivia/.github/profile/README.md

 # We're Hiring!

 Interested in contributing in a big way?
-Consider joining Bitwarden!
+Consider joining KYCsecure!
 We're hiring for many positions.
-Please take a look at the [Careers page](https://kycsecure.online/careers/) to see what opportunities are currently open as well as what it's like to work at Bitwarden.
+Please take a look at the [Careers page](https://kycsecure.online/careers/) to see what opportunities are currently open as well as what it's like to work at KYCsecure.

 # Contribute